ultravideo/uvgRTP/README.md

 Use `__RTP_USE_OPTIMISTIC_RECEIVER__` to enable the optimistic fragment receiver
 * See src/formats/hevc.cc for more details
-* NOTE: To use the receiver, you must be sure that no individual packet is larger than MTU (1500 bytes)

 Use `__RTP_USE_PROBATION_ZONE__` to enable the probation zone allocation for RTP frames
 * See src/frame.hh for more details